No Flying Allowed: The 18 Countries Where Drones Are Banned

-We just finished completing a massive undertaking: updating our master list of drone laws for countries throughout the world.
+After a round of comprehensive research, our team compiled our master list of drone laws for countries throughout the world.

-While conducting research to make these updates, here are a few things that stood out:
+While conducting research to make these pages, here are a few things that stood out:

 - Many countries still lack drone laws.
 Although drone legislation now exists in about 25% more countries than the last time we did a major overhaul of these pages, it’s still lacking in many countries.
 In fact, our research found that there are 71 countries that still have no drone laws at all on their books—or about 36% of the countries in the world.

 - Only a small group of countries ban drones.
-Although drone laws simply don’t exist in a lot of countries, only a relatively small group of countries ban the use of drones completely—15, or about 7% of the world’s countries, to be exact.
+Although drone laws simply don’t exist in a lot of countries, only a relatively small group of countries ban the use of drones completely—18, or about 9% of the world’s countries, to be exact.

 Why Ban Drones?